Autonomous-Finance/aos-packages/packages/subscribable/README.md

 ## Subscription provider capabilities for an AO process

-This package facilitates the development of AO processes that require the ability to register subscribers for specific topics and dispatch messages to them.
+This package facilitates the development of AO processes that require the ability to register subscribers for specific events and dispatch messages to them.
+Events are like topics in the pub-sub paradigm, but they allow for parameterization.

+The package comes in two flavours:

-This solution is based on **simple Lua tables**.
-If you require an sql-based solution, please refer to the [subscribable-db](https://github.com/Autonomous-Finance/aos-packages/tree/main/packages/subscribable-db/) package.
+1. The **vanilla** version is based on **simple Lua tables**.
+2. The **DB** version is based on **sqlite3**, which is natively available on AO.

 ## Features